 This comparison however, does not make very much sense.

-Stats like PE and growth percentages make more sense if you compare KO & PEP, rather than MCD, UVW & DE.
+Stats like PE and growth percentages make more sense if you compare KO & PEP, rather than

 For this graph I used the sectors from David Fish's CCC list.